NREL/Value_of_Information_App/paper/paper.md

 comparing to $V_{prior}$ gives an upper bound on what *any* information could bring or the value *of* perfect information ($VOI_{perfect}$): \
 $VOI_{perfect} = V_{perfect}- V_{prior}$

-This value tells user the ceiling of worth for this data attribute, given the economics and prior probability entered, and the reliability of the data to discriminate between a positive and negative geothermal case.
+This value tells the user the ceiling of worth for this data attribute, given the economics and prior probability entered, and the reliability of the data in discriminating between a positive and negative geothermal case.

 # Example Output
 The demo problem allows users to build intuition on how $V_{prior}$ and $V_{perfect}$.